jackson-mejia/academic-kickstart/content/authors/admin/_index.md

 organizations:
 - name: Massachussetts Institute of Technology
 # - name: FREOPP
-  #url:
+  # url:

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student in economics at MIT and a Visiting Fellow at the Foundation for Research on Equal Opportunity.
+# bio: I am a PhD student in economics at MIT and a Visiting Fellow at the Foundation for Research on Equal Opportunity.
 My research interests are in macroeconomics and public finance.

- interests:
+ # interests:
- - Macroeconomics
+ # - Macroeconomics
- - Corporate Taxation
+ # - Corporate Taxation

 education:
   courses: